top of page

 sensory and physical

 Children with sensory processing needs may find a variety of aspects of the school day difficult, such as noise, changes in routine, movement, a messy environment amongst other things.
+We take guidance from external professionals and offer adaptations or resources to support these children to succeed.

 We are prepared to support and add provisions for children who may have a visual impairment or a hearing impairment.
 In this case, through a Doctor’s referral or with parental consent, we would be in contact with the sensory support service and will implement what they have suggested.